Can I Still Pursue Compensation If I Was Partially At-Fault for My Injuries?

 The system can be overwhelming after a car accident, especially when you are healing from injuries.
 As a no- state, Pennsylvania insurance policies generally make it a little easier to get your medical bills covered quickly regardless of who may have been at fault.

-However, seeking compensation from another driver for injuries and damages can be complicated, depending on your insurance policy and the percentage of you are responsible for.
+However, seeking compensation from another driver for injuries and damages can be complicated, depending on your insurance policy and the percentage of negligence you are responsible for.
 Partnering with an experienced car accident attorney will help you manage your and recover the most compensation available for you.

 When Can I Seek Compensation from Another Driver?